 Free, subject to volunteer availability.

 Imagine visiting Cragside to be greeted by the smell of baking as you step through the door.
-Our volunteer cooks will be in costume recreating authentic Victorian recipes in our magnificent kitchen.
+Our volunteer cooks will be in costume recreating authentic Victorian recipes on the recently restored range in our magnificent kitchen.

 Free, normal admission charges apply, subject to volunteer availability.